-The wildlife enthusiasts can opt for the Vasona Lion Safari, approximately ten kilometres from Silvassa.
-The safari park hosts lions which, were transported from the Gir Sanctuary.
-Madhuban dam is located approximately forty kilometres on the downstream of the river Damini Ganga.
+The wildlife enthusiasts can opt for the Vasona Lion Safari, approximately 10 km from Silvassa.
+The safari park hosts lions which were transported from the Gir Sanctuary.
+Madhuban dam is located approximately 40 km on the downstream of the river Damini Ganga.
 It is a haven for lovers of water sports.

-Luhari, a place of spectacular beauty, is situated approximately 14 kilometres from the capital city silvassa and, is a great place to soak in the tranquillity of nature.
-Khanvel, situated 20 kilometres in the south of Silvassa, offers a stunning landscape teeming with verdant mountains, rolling green meadows, terraced gardens, pastoral cottages and the bubbling river Sakartod winding its way through the thick forests.
+Luhari, a place of spectacular beauty, is situated approximately 14 km from the capital city silvassa and, is a great place to soak in the tranquillity of nature.
+Khanvel, situated 20 km in the south of Silvassa, offers a stunning landscape teeming with verdant mountains, rolling green meadows, terraced gardens, pastoral cottages and the bubbling river Sakartod winding its way through the thick forests.

 The Satmaliya Deer Park, as the name suggests, hosts several deer species and other animals.
-You can also visit Kauncha, a typical tribal village, situated 40 kilometres in the south of Silvassa, and Bindrabin Temple, honouring Lord Shiva.
+You can also visit Kauncha, a typical tribal village, situated 40 km in the south of Silvassa, and Bindrabin Temple, honouring Lord Shiva.

-How to reach Silvassa
+How To Reach Silvassa

 Silvassa is easily accessible via air, road and rail.

-Novermber to June is the best time to visit Silvassa.
+November to June is the best time to visit Silvassa.